pdoehle/swc-notes/git.md

 - Go to [GitHub's](https://github.com/) webpage and setup an account if you don't already have one.

+- Explain the difference between Git and GitHub

 - Git commands are written as `git verb` (and optional flags)

 - Suggested settings for this lesson: